 The Pilgrims onboard had been hand-selected by their church leaders for the honor and responsibility of going ahead of the rest of their congregants to start a settlement that would allow for both older and younger members to join them at a later time, after the initial settlement would be built up by their more fit members.
 These 44 individuals were the younger, stronger and healthier members of their Puritan sect known as Pilgrims, who had first left their homes in England because of increasing political and religious persecution.
 But after they attempted to relocate in Holland, where religious tolerance was greater, did they then realize the seriousness of economic conditions and the fear of cultural loss of their Pilgrim identity that could later prove to be disastrous to the sect as a whole.

-That then was the point in the Pilgrims’ history when they reached a decision to head to the New World to get a fresh start.
+At that time, then, in the Pilgrims’ history is when they reached a decision to head to the New World to get a fresh start.
 There they would have no barriers to worshipping God according to their faith.
 There the Pilgrims would gain the freedom of religion to worship God in the way of the Bible, as they had desired to do for a very long time.
 So be assured that the Pilgrims, in general, took their faith quite seriously.
 So seriously that when they decided to take their faith to the New World, they realized that doing so would undoubtedly cost them the lives of some of their own; and it did.

 In 1621 then, as preparations were being made for the three-day first Thanksgiving Day feast to get underway, realize that it wasn’t just the fact that the Pilgrims who were participating in the “holiday” (Holy Day) that first year did so most gratefully, but that their prayers of gratitude were so great that they sometimes went on for hours at a time.
-Their prayers were indeed the highlight of the feast that was dedicated to the goodness of God and His always more than ample provision for all.
+Their prayers were indeed the highlight of the feast that was dedicated to the goodness of God and His provision that, in one way or another, is always more than ample for all.

 Note, though, that it wasn’t only the Pilgrims who were so grateful to God for providing and caring for them in the New World setting.
-Before the colonies were even founded, some of the new world’s earliest explorers of various faiths felt the need at times to thank God in unison with other Christians aboard their ships.
-These ship captains were known to have dropped anchor for days after they had arrived safely at a given destination to thank God for His merciful goodness that had enabled them to have simply survived the journey.
+Before the colonies were even founded, some of the new world’s earliest explorers of faith felt the need at times to thank God in unison with other Christians aboard their ships.
+These ship captains were known to have dropped anchor for days after they had arrived safely at a given destination to give thanks for the merciful goodness of God that had simply enabled them to have survived the journey.

-The importance of joining ranks, though, to present a united front before God, has been both recognized and acted upon since before the U.S.A. was even yet fully established as a nation.
-During the tumultuous Revolutionary War years of our nation’s birth, both military and political leaders regularly called for all people—both those who were doing their best to keep the home fires burning, and those who were out on the battlefronts fighting—to pray in unified agreement with each other to God.
-Their thanks, petitions and supplications all went up to God to be heard as one voice.
-Consider how in the Revolutionary War of our nation people from various nations all over this earth, fought alongside of one another, willing to give their lives in gratitude for the possibility that God was giving to them to live in a land that would be free from oppression.
+The importance of presenting a united front before God has been both recognized and acted upon since before the U.S.A. was even yet fully established.
+During the tumultuous Revolutionary War years of our nation’s birth, both military and political leaders regularly called for all people—both those who were doing their best to keep the home fires burning and those who were out on the battlefronts fighting—to pray in agreement with each other to God.
+Wherever they were, they took time and prayed.
+The Revolutionary War was fought by men and women who gave their lives for the mere possibility of living in a land where they would be free from oppression.

-It wasn’t until the third presidential term of Franklin Delano Roosevelt who at that time signed a federal law that the fourth Thursday of November each year was set as a national holiday to pray to God in unified thanks for our nation and families.
-Before that, numerous earlier Presidents of the U.S.A. had selected their own preferred days that they had then each asked our nation to set aside for prayer, thanksgiving, and supplication for the nation as a whole.
+It wasn’t until the third presidential term of Franklin Delano Roosevelt, who then signed a federal law that made the fourth Thursday of November each year a national holiday.
+Citizens were asked to spend the day in prayer, thanking God for our nation and families.
+Before then, numerous earlier Presidents of the U.S.A. had each selected their own preferred days to do the same.
 President Abraham Lincoln was one of those Presidents.
-In the horrendous backdrop of a brutally fought Civil War that threatened to end our nation’s unified statehood with permanent self-division, President Lincoln proclaimed that the first national Thanksgiving Day was to be celebrated across all lines of segmentation on Thursday, November 26, 1863.
+In the horrendous backdrop of a brutally fought Civil War that threatened to end our nation’s unified statehood, President Lincoln proclaimed that the first national Thanksgiving Day was to be celebrated across all lines of segmentation on Thursday, November 26, 1863 that year.

-Wikipedia and a number of other sights (listed at the bottom of this page) contain most of the information that has been shared here concerning some of the historical aspects behind Thanksgiving Day.
-Aso, an interesting book that exists about many of the specific prayers that have helped to hold our nation together with miraculous results is Miracles in American History, by Susie Federer.
-My hope is that this article may help to stir up more understanding and greater appreciation for the intent of our national holiday than we had before reading this.
+Wikipedia and a number of other sights, as those that are listed at the bottom of this page, contain most of the information that has been shared here concerning some of the historical aspects behind Thanksgiving Day.
+A marvelous book that contais many of the specific prayers that have helped to hold our nation together with miraculous results is Miracles in American History by Susie Federer.
+My hope is that this article may help to provide greater understanding and appreciation for the intent of our national holiday of Thanksgiving.